l0450/BakeryWebsite/README.md

 there is a small text (non-functional button) describing the product.
-However, if a customer wants to buy 1 specific kind of product, he can click 1 of 3 available buttons (Bread, Pastry, All) to find what is desired. displayed with pointed locations where the bakery shops are located.
+However, if a customer wants to buy 1 specific kind of product, he can click 1 of 3 available buttons (Bread, Pastry, All) to find what is desired.

+## Basket page (basket.html) ##

+Last, but not least, the basket page is responsible for summarizing the customer's order.
+In the table, there is a summary of the products selected, the quantity, the price of the selected product, and the total price.
+After ensuring that the shopping list is correct, the user clicks the "Buy" button, and the message is displayed confirming that the order has been accepted. displayed with pointed locations where the bakery shops are located.